AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Additional commands are defined here to provide a simple text interface to some graphical features.
 Here is the complete list of such commands (the arguments between square brackets are optional and can be omitted):

+* tree display expression

+  .. index:: tree display

+  This command displays the value of the expression in the :guilabel:`Variables` view.
+The :samp:`expression` should be the name of a variable, or any expression matching the source language of the current frame (for instance :samp:`A(0).Field`).

+* tree display `command`

+  This command executes the gdb command, and displays the result in the :guilabel:`Variables` view.
+The :samp:`command` should be an internal debugger command, for instance :samp:`info local`.

 *graph (print|display) expression [dependent on display_num] [link_name name] [at x, y] [num num]*